dogtagpki/pki/docs/installation/ca/Installing_CA_with_External_CA_Signing_Certificate.md

 * for root CA installation, generate a self-signed CA signing certificate
 * for subordinate CA installation, submit the CSR to an external CA to issue the CA signing certificate

 Store the CA signing certificate in a file (e.g. ca_signing.crt).
 The CA signing certificate can be specified as a single certificate or a PKCS #7 certificate chain in PEM format.

-If the CA signing certificate was issued by an external CA, store the external CA certificate chain in a file (e.g. external.crt).
+If the CA signing certificate was issued by an external CA, store the external CA certificate chain in a file (e.g. root-ca_signing.crt).
 The certificate chain can be specified as a single certificate or a PKCS #7 certificate chain in PEM format.
 The certificate chain should include all CA certificates from the root CA to the external CA that issued the CA signing certificate, but it should not include the CA signing certificate itself.

 See also:
 * [Generating CA Signing Certificate](https://github.com/dogtagpki/pki/wiki/Generating-CA-Signing-Certificate)